Ethiopia warns civilians of ‘no mercy’ in Tigray offensive

 NAIROBI, Kenya (AP) — Ethiopia’s military is warning civilians in the besieged Tigray regional capital that there will be “no mercy” if they don’t “save themselves” before a final offensive to flush out defiant regional leaders — a threat that Human Rights Watch on Sunday said could violate international law.

-“From now on, the fighting will be a tank battle,” spokesman Col. Dejene Tsegaye, said late Saturday, asserting that the army was marching on the Tigray capital, Mekele and would encircle it with tanks.
+“From now on, the fighting will be a tank battle,” spokesman Col. Dejene Tsegaye said late Saturday, asserting that the army was marching on the Tigray capital, Mekele, and would encircle it with tanks.
 “Our people in Mekele should be notified that they should protect themselves from heavy artillery.”

-He accused the Tigray leaders of hiding among the population and warned civilians to “steer away” from them.
+He accused the Tigray leaders of hiding among the population of the city of roughly a half-million people and warned civilians to “steer away” from them.

 But “treating a whole city as a military target would not only unlawful, it could also be considered a form of collective punishment,” Human Rights Watch researcher Laetitia Bader tweeted Sunday.